sijnstra/agon-projects/README.md

 [fonttest.bas](https://github.com/sijnstra/agon-projects/tree/main/fonttest) is a tool to demonstrate the creation of reverse text and underlines text fonts, using more recent Agon/Console8 VDP features for manipulating fonts in buffers.
 Minimum version of VDP is 2.8.1.
 The code is heavily commented and written in BBC BASIC.

 # gunzip
 [gunzip.bin](https://github.com/sijnstra/agon-projects/tree/main/gunzip) allows you to uncompress gzip compressed files natively on Agon MOS.
 Note that this utility can NOT run as a MOSlet.
-Copy `gunzip.bin` into your `/` directory and use the `load` and `run` commands to execute.
-Documentation is included when you `run` without parameters.
+Copy `gunzip.bin` into your `/bin` directory.
+Documentation is included when you run without parameters.

 # hexdump
 [hexdump.bin](https://github.com/sijnstra/agon-projects/tree/main/hexdump) is a mos tool to dump the hex and printable contents of a file for visual examination, allowing easy navigation through the file.
 Copy `hexdump.bin`